-You must allow us to count and inspect your animals at any reasonable date and time.
+You must allow us to inspect your records and animals at any reasonable date and time.
 We may ask you to gather your animals at a convenient place on the holding and you must provide secure handling facilities to allow us to check each animal's ear tag.